thomasnield/RxKotlinFX/README.md

 Right now it only contains eight extension functions calling on [RxJavaFX](https://github.com/ReactiveX/RxJavaFX) factories.
 Kotlin, being an effective language, makes this library a little awkward to release because it has so few lines of code.
 Arguably anybody can implement these extension functions on an as-needed basis.

 If anyone has worthwhile ideas to better integrate RxJava, JavaFX, and Kotlin beyond just extension functions, feel free to contribute and maybe a release will be worthwhile.
+Perhaps creating extension functions that emit Observables for Nodes like `TableView` would be valuable, especially if `ObservableValue` properties do not exist for them.

 ```
 fun <T> Observable<T>.toBinding() = JavaFxSubscriber.toBinding(this)